CP1401/Practicals/prac_05/README.md

-# Coding Checkpoint 1
+# Practical 05 - Coding Checkpoint 1

-**This is not an assessed practical, but a collection of practice exercises for self-evaluation.**
-You do not need to submit anything for this work.
+**All students (internal and external), please submit your prac work via LearnJCU each week by the due date.**

 Please note that you already have plenty of practice questions in the first 4 practicals.
 Do these!
-Solutions for these checkpoint questions are provided as worked solution demonstration videos in your LearnJCU site (or live lecture/recording).
+Solutions for these checkpoint questions are provided as worked solution demonstration videos.

+Do the numbered questions in a file called `programs.py`

 ## Input, Processing, Output